-JCI malta Ten Outstanding Young Persons (toyp) Awards
+JCI Malta Ten Outstanding Young Persons (TOYP) Awards

 The JCI Ten Outstanding Young Persons of the World (JCI TOYP) program honors ten outstanding young people under the age of 40 each year.
 These individuals exemplify the spirit of the JCI Mission, and they serve as stellar examples of entrepreneurial spirit and ethical leadership.